Harry Spilman: Playing career

 No one drafted Spilman in the 1974 Major League Baseball Draft, and he attended several tryouts with teams before Bill Jameson signed him to a contract with the Cincinnati Reds.
 In 1977 with the Trois-Rivières Aigles, he won the Eastern League batting title with a .373 average, accruing 184 hits in only 133 games.
 His average hovered over .400 most of the season and was the highest for a Class AA team in 15 years.
 By 1978, he was considered one of the Reds' top-hitting prospects.
 With Dan Driessen playing first base for the Reds, the team moved Spilman to third in spring training to compete for a backup infielder spot on the roster.
-Spilman ultimately didn't make the team and spent most of 1978 playing for the Class AAA Indianapolis Indians of the American Association, where he batted .295 with 144 hits, 13 home runs, and seven RBI.
+Spilman ultimately didn't make the team and spent most of 1978 playing for the Class AAA Indianapolis Indians of the American Association, where he batted .295 with 144 hits, 13 home runs, and 79 RBI.
 The Reds called him up in September, and he made his major league debut September 11, pinch-hitting in a 9-8 victory over the Houston Astros.
 Ultimately, Spilman appeared in four games in his first major league season.

 He helped the Reds win the NL Western Division in 1979 and 1981 and the Giants win the NL Western Division in 1987.

-Career Statistics
+Career statistics

-In 12 seasons he played in 563 Games and had 810 At Bats, 96 Runs, 192 Hits, 34 Doubles, 1 Triple, 18 Home Runs, 117 RBI, 1 Stolen Base, 81 Walks, .237 Batting Average, .306 On-base percentage, .348 Slugging Percentage, 282 Total Bases, 3 Sacrifice Hits, 9 Sacrifice Flies and 8 Intentional Walks.
+In 12 seasons, he played in 563 games, with 392 of those appearances as a pinch hitter.
+His career totals in 810 at bats consisted of a triple split of 237/306/348, with 96 runs, 192 hits, 18 home runs, and 117 RBI.
+Spillman was almost exclusively used versus right-handed pitching, as noted by 91% of his plate appearances occurring versus them compared to 9% against left-handed pitchers.

+While Spilman played first base and third base exclusively in the minor leagues, he had 23 appearances in the majors as an emergency/3rd catcher.